RustyJulien/chatbotofmansun/README.md

 # chatbotofmansun
-a chatbot imitate rock star on flask
+a flask based chatbot imitate a rock star